pg-support/supt-km/docs/index.md

 ### 2024/3/22
 #### Spark LINK
-SR (Personal Reason)-> Retrieve
+- SR (Personal Reason)-> Retrieve
+	For US cases, create a return on Aftership (as same as other products).

-DOA/RMA -> No need to retrieve
+- DOA/RMA -> No need to retrieve
 	**Creating a JIRA request is still necessary to record our post-sale report.**

-For US cases (Aftership), please create a request on JIRA and remind Vix not issue a label.
+	For US cases, please create a request on JIRA and remind Vix not issue a label.
 <br>
 ### 2024/2/7
 New Products related questions: